Rawaa-Al-Kabbani/todo-application-node.js/README.md

-# Todo program
+# Todo application
-Todo is a program that allows the user to add , edit and delete a todo task from the todos list.
-It can lists all the existed todos in the list and reset the list.
+Todo is an application that allows the user to add, edit and delete a todo task from a list of todos.
+You can also list all the available todos and reset the list.

 The Todo is written in Node.js together with Commander.

-## Installing the simulator
+## Installing the application
-To install the todo list first clone this repostiory, then run npm install.
+To install the application first clone this repostiory, then run `npm install`.

-## Running the simulator
+## Running the application
-The run command is used to run a new simulation.
-The command has six required paramaters:
+You interact with the application via the command line interface.
+The available commands are:

 add - add a todo to the list (string)<br />
 edit - edit a todo (integer greater than zero) (string)<br />